iamdonovan/pyddem/doc/fitting.rst

 example where large surges have taken place, or where thinning has accelerated due to dynamic processes.

-Below are two example GIFs showing the fitted annual rate of elevation change, and the fitted cumulative elevation change over Mýrdalsjökull, Iceland, between 1 January 2000 an 31 December 2019.
+Below are two example GIFs showing the fitted annual rate of elevation change, and the fitted cumulative elevation change over Mýrdalsjökull, Iceland, between 1 January 2000 and 31 December 2019.
 It was created with an average of 68 observations (ASTER DEMs and `ArcticDEM <https://www.pgc.umn.edu/data/arcticdem/>`__ [1]_, [2]_ strips) per pixel.

 .. image:: images/Myrdals_rate.gif